Open topic with navigation

 AlertSite locations have the Firefox and Chrome browsers installed.
 Each Selenium script begins the run with a clear browser cache.
 The script launches and closes a browser, navigates to web pages and simulates user actions on the pages.
 As the script runs, AlertSite tracks which pages are opened and measures the response time for each web page.
 Individual pages are reported as monitor steps.

 The monitor status in AlertSite is determined by the exit code of the JAR file rather than the status of individual web pages.
-The JAR file must return status 0 if all tests were successful and a status > 0 on error.
+The JAR file must return status 0 if all tests were successful and a status > 0 on error, as shown here.
 This means that if an error occurred during the script (for example, a page could not be loaded), but the script returned exit code 0, the monitor status will be OK.

 Page errors (like HTTP errors or loading timeouts) are indicated in the monitor run details and in reports, but do not affect the monitor status and your SLA metrics.